February Rhined Club Pick-Up Party “Guilty Pleasures”

-Expect plenty of laughs, delicious pairings, and maybe even a surprise or two (caviar, perhaps?).
+Expect all the girl’s night energy, delicious pairings, and maybe even a surprise or two (Rhined Rose & Pistachio Chocolate Bark?)

 Your ticket includes: one welcome pour, 4 bubbles & cheese pairing, a guided one hour tasting, and gratuity.
 Additional beverages (cocktails, wine, beer, NA) available for purchase.